Krefeld: Economy

+Historically known as the "City of Velvet and Silk" (German: Samt- und Seidenstadt), Krefeld became an important centre of silk and velvet production during the 18th century.

+Manufacturing remains an important part of Krefeld's economy.
+In 2021, more than 20,000 people were employed in manufacturing in the city.
+The chemical industry is particularly significant, with the former Bayer site in Uerdingen now forming part of CHEMPARK.
+Companies including Covestro operate production facilities there.

+The service sector is the largest employment sector in Krefeld.
+In 2021, trade, hospitality and transport employed 24,000 people, while a further 45,800 people worked in "other services".

+Krefeld's location in the Rhine-Ruhr metropolitan region and its Rhine port support its role as a logistics location.
+The Rheinhafen Krefeld provides connections to the European inland waterway network and North Sea ports, with road and rail links supporting freight transport.
+It is the fourth largest inland port in North Rhine-Westphalia.

+Hochschule Niederrhein's Krefeld campuses include faculties in engineering, chemistry and design, while textile and clothing technology is based at the university's Mönchengladbach campus.

-The headquarters of Fressnapf, a pet food retailer franchise company, are situated in Krefeld.
+The (German) headquarters of Hitachi, Canon, Siempelkamp and Fressnapf, a pet food retailer franchise company, are situated in Krefeld.

 The Nirosta steelworks, once owned by ThyssenKrupp, was sold in 2012 to Outokumpu.

 International relations

 Since 1964, the city has hosted an "honors program in foreign language (German) studies" for high school students from Indiana, United States.
 The program annually places approximately thirty carefully selected high school juniors with families in and around Krefeld for intensive German language training.
 Since 1973, the fire services of Krefeld and twin city Leicester have played each other in an annual 'friendly' football match.